 Title 5 Sections 55000 and 55003

 The District Chancellor or designee is authorized to establish procedures that identify prerequisites, co-requisites, and advisories or recommended preparation for courses in the curriculum.
 These procedures shall assure all such prerequisites, co-requisites, and advisories be established by faculty in accordance with the standards set out in Title 5.
-Any prerequisites, co-requisites, and advisories shall be necessary and appropriate for achieving the purpose for which they are established.
-The procedures shall include a way in which a prerequisite or co-requisite may be challenged by a student on grounds permitted by law.
+All prerequisites, co-requisites, and advisories shall be necessary and appropriate for achieving the purpose for which they are established.
+The procedures shall include a way in which a prerequisite or co-requisite may be challenged by a student on a case by case basis on the grounds permitted by law.
 Prerequisites, co-requisites and advisories shall be identified in San Diego Community College District Colleges’ and Continuing Education publications available to students.

 See Administrative Procedures: To Be Determined